minnukota381/Fish-Pond-Monitoring-UI/README.md

 ## Sensor Details

 The system integrates sensors that provide real-time information about pond conditions.
 These sensors track important metrics like temperature, pH levels, water levels, oxygen saturation, and rainfall.
 The data is displayed in a user-friendly layout for easy monitoring.

-## Contributing

-Contributions are welcome!
-If you’d like to suggest improvements or report issues, feel free to open a pull request or submit an issue on GitHub.